xihaoli/STAARpipeline-Tutorial/README.md

 ### Generate Genomic Data Structure (GDS) file
 R/Bioconductor package **SeqArray** provides functions to convert the genotype data (in VCF/BCF/PLINK BED/SNPRelate format) to SeqArray GDS format.
 For more details on usage, please see the R/Bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">**SeqArray**</a> [<a href="https://bioconductor.org/packages/release/bioc/manuals/SeqArray/man/SeqArray.pdf">manual</a>].
 A wrapper for the seqVCF2GDS function in the SeqArray package can be found <a href="convertVCF2GDS.R">**here**</a> (**Credit: Michael R. Brown and Jennifer A. Brody**).

+Note: After the GDS file is generated, there is supposed to be a channel in the GDS file (default is `annotation/filter`) where all variants passing the quality control (QC) should be labeled as `"PASS"`.
+If there is no such channel for a given post-QC GDS file (where all variants in the GDS file are pass variants), one can create a new channel in the GDS file by setting the value of all variants as "PASS".
+An example script can be found given <a href="Add_QC_label.R">**here**</a>.

 ### Generate annotated GDS (aGDS) file using FAVORannotator
 #### Prerequisites:
 **FAVORannotator** (CSV version 1.0.0) depends on the **xsv software** and the **FAVOR database** in CSV format.
 Please install the <a href="https://github.com/BurntSushi/xsv">**xsv software**</a> and